okionka/RedMatic_wiki/A-simpler-Flow-to-toggle-light-with-a-boolean-toggle-node.md

 }
 return msg;`

-Now we can connect a simple input to a state of an actor:
+Now we can connect for example a simple rednode-ui input to a state of an actor: